pivot-access-ltd/bma-offline-docs/src/custom-machine-setup.md

 <a href="#heading--cloud-init"><h2 id="heading--cloud-init">Cloud-init</h2></a>

-rad-begin /deb/2.9/cli
+rad-begin   /snap/2.9/cli   /deb/2.9/cli /deb/3.0/cli /snap/3.0/cli
 Using cloud-init to customise a machine after deployment is relatively easy.
-If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI](/t/maas-cli/2824) page. rad-end

-rad-begin /deb/3.0/cli
-Using cloud-init to customise a machine after deployment is relatively easy.
-If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI](/t/maas-cli/3987) page. rad-end

-rad-begin /snap/2.9/cli
-Using cloud-init to customise a machine after deployment is relatively easy.
-If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI](/t/maas-cli/2818) page. rad-end

-rad-begin /snap/3.0/cli
-Using cloud-init to customise a machine after deployment is relatively easy.
-If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI](/t/maas-cli/3985) page. rad-end
+If you're not familiar with the MAAS command-line interface (CLI), start by reviewing the [MAAS CLI](/t/maas-cli/nnn) page.

-rad-begin   /snap/2.9/cli   /deb/2.9/cli

 After you're logged in, use the following command to deploy a machine with a custom script you've written: